kayoyin/Prodigy/README.md

     $> chmod +x backscript
     $> ./backscript

-If the user is experiencing any trouble playing the midi file on their machine, the following website can be used to convert to mp3: https://www.onlineconverter.com/midi-to-mp3
+If the user is experiencing any trouble playing the midi file on their machine, the following website can be used to convert to mp3: https://www.onlineconverter.com/midi-to-mp3.

+Below is further explination on how the translating scripts work.

 Explanation on steps taken by translatescript:
 - We are here making the executables first